axisrow/mychem3d/README.md

 Pseudochemical 3d simulator
 - python tkinter used
-- opengl with compute shader used
+- opengl 4.3 with compute shader used
 - not release by now

 for use install libraries:
 - python -m pip install pillow numpy pyglm pyopengl pyopengltk

+Tested on:
+- integrated Intel Iris Xe Graphics

 Be careful.
 This application may create misconceptions about chemical interactions